debetya/Castone-App/README.md

 [Demo](https://drive.google.com/drive/u/0/folders/1pR65mooNnxSUtqXau4jlK12_bI8ZYaw_)

-##About Us
+## About Us
-This application is a combination of the AAida Capstone group team between Machine Learning, Cloud and Mobile Development collaboration.
+This application is a combination of the Aaida Capstone group team between Machine Learning, Cloud and Mobile Development collaboration.
-This application uses the Kotlin programming language.

-We hope this application can be useful.
-Thanks
+This application uses the Kotlin programming language.We hope this application can be useful.